Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 ### Overview

-Implementation of this SIP will be contingent on the availability of a high frequency GHO price oracle on Arbitrum.
-This is actively being developed by Chainlink.
+Implementation of this SIP can happen today through the available GHO Chainlink Data push Feed on Arbitrum.
+Chainlink Data Streams is also actively developing a GHO low latency pull feed for use on Synthetix markets.

 The below details the GHO LP Configurable Values (Via SCCP)